 Kalman filters have been extremely useful in applications.
 Paul Zarchan and Howard Musoff say in the preface to their book on Kalman filtering

 With the possible exception of the fast Fourier transform, Kalman filtering is probably the most important algorithmic technique ever devised.
+(Emphasis added)

 Kalman filters helped put men on the moon and probes into space.
 They also help you know how much charge is left on your cell phone battery.
+They’re the most successful technique in control theory.

 What makes Kalman filters so powerful?
 One reason is that they combine analytical models (typically differential equations) and probabilistic models.
 Filters assume that models and measurements are both imperfect and can be combined to be more accurate than either alone.